 We have expanded to Rainbow Babies and Children's Hospital in Cleveland, Ohio, Ashley Medical Center in Vernal, Utah, Brigham City Community Hospital in Brigham, Utah, and Driscoll Children's Hospital in Corpus Christi, Texas.

-We also donate to photographers who volunteer their time to the Now I Lay Me Down To Sleep organization.
+Afghans are also being sent to the Now I Lay Me Down to Sleep headquarters in Colorado

 We continually seek out new hospitals wishing to receive our afghans, and we are open to having any hospital request our afghans.
 Remember, we can never have too many volunteers or too many afghans, so please don't hesitate to join us.